danwithabox/eslint-entree/README.md

 Now, to see ESLint in action, run `npx eslint eslint.config.js` (or just `npx eslint`):

 ![npx eslint result](./.github/img/readme_eslint-test_cli.png)

+_🎉 Congratulations!
+You just skipped having to figure out config files, browsing for your first rules, and installing ESLint to have the right command be available!_

 Next, we'll see how to highlight linting issues in VSCode, without running `npx eslint`.